stolostron/ansible-collection.rhacm/docs/acm_hive_cluster.md

-# Managed Cluster
+# ACM Hive Cluster

 ## Description
-The `managed_cluster` role prepares and deploys Managed Clusters on a Hub cluster.
+The `acm_hive_cluster` role prepares and deploys clusters on a Hub cluster.

 ## Role Variables
 #### State
-State of the managed clusters.
+State of the hive clusters.
 Could be "present" or "absent".
 ```
 state: present
 ```